When using a standalone tape drive blank tapes will be automatically detected and a format panel will appear.

 A/B as last character ABC12A, YY100A, H2122A, SHOW1A and 12567A are main tapes, ABC12B, YY100B, H2122B, SHOW1B and 12567B are the matching safety tapes.

-After formatting you cannot change this label, as it is written into each index on the tape and also written to the chip inside the tape.
-To change the label you have to reformat the tape.
+After formatting it is difficult to change this label, as it is written to the tape and also written to the chip inside the tape cartridge.
+The easiest way is to reformat the tape using a different code and then rewrite the contents.

 Using tape compression is recommended, internally the LTO drive will compress files that are uncompressed.